Candied Cashews

 Step 4- Bake.
 Spread the cashews onto the baking sheet in an even layer and bake for 25 minutes, stirring occasionally.

-Yes!
-Yes, if you’d prefer a more hands-off recipe, you can make these candied cashew nuts in a skillet.
+If you’d prefer a more hands-off recipe, you can make these candied cashews in a skillet.
 Here’s how it’s done:

 Step 2- Add cashews.
 Once the sugar has dissolved, add the cashews and coat them in the syrup.
-Continue stirring the mixture until the liquid crystalizes on the cashews.
+Continue stirring the mixture until the liquid crystallizes on the cashews.

 Step 3- Cool.
 Remove the pan from the heat and allow the nuts to cool for 1-2 minutes.
 Stir several times to prevent clusters.
 Allow the cashews to cool completely before folding in the coconut.